-One of the challenging components that P3 students face as they move on from P2 is the writing component.
+One of the challenging English components that P3 students face as they move on from P2 is the writing component.
 Students are expected to now write in clear paragraphs and up to 120 words.
 Aside from these new demands, P3 students should also be aware of their grammatical mistakes in their compositions and learn how to correct them.
 The P3 year is the time to start building the foundation for good grammatical structures.

-So how do we help our P3 students in their composition writing?
+How do we help our P3 students in their composition writing?

 The Planning stage of a composition is important, especially so in the P3 year.
 Students learn that they need to have clear paragraphs when writing their compositions.